AMY H. LIU

 We will conclude by focusing on Texas.
 Currently, Texas is in the minority.
 It is one of the nineteen states that has yet to adopt an English official legislation.
 There have certainly been efforts; and there certainly are English official laws at the local level.
 But this is the state where Spanish – as a language of the indigenous Tejanos, as a language of immigrants, and as a language of trade – has a strong influence.
 And it is not just about Spanish: Other major global languages have also been important, including German, Vietnamese, and Chinese.
 Texas is also home to a large African-American population.
 And this is the state where our Senator Ralph Yarborough introduced a legislation at the national level to recognize the needs of limited English-speaking students.
 The legislation would be signed by Texas native President Lyndon B. Johnson in 1968, thereby becoming the landmark Bilingual Education Act.

-Politics of Eastern Europe - Fall 2022
+Politics of Eastern Europe - Summer 2024

 (Funded by Center for Russian, East European, and Eurasian Studies Course Development Grant)